chongjh11/WorldWideEarthquake/README.md

 Version 1.0
-- Only plots in a fixed region (0 to 360 degrees)
+- Allows the selection to plot in selected region
 - You need to have your own shapefiles for faults

 Version 2.0